 First-party data will become more crucial to Google Ads and social media advertising as other data types become limited.
 In the meantime, first-party data has valuable uses in reaching your owned audiences directly or supplementing existing third-party ad targeting.

-Owned data is core to remarketing, enabling advertising exclusively to recent visitors of your website.
-Additional parameters can further narrow this list based on behaviors, including if users didn’t convert during their visit.
-Also, consider incorporating contact lists from other sources such as your CRM to ad platforms as “custom audiences” which can be matched and used for advertising.
+Owned data is core to remarketing, enabling advertising exclusively to recent website visitors.
+Additional parameters can narrow this list based on behavioral data, including if users didn’t convert during their visit.
+Also, consider incorporating contact lists from other sources such as your CRM to ad platforms as “custom audiences” that can be precisely targeted by your campaigns.

-Lookalike audiences are often created from first-party data and allow you to target shoppers who share similar characteristics to your customers.
-These user segments are more likely to convert than generalized audiences and are poised to play a larger role.
+Lookalike audiences can also be created from first-party data to target shoppers who share similar characteristics to your customers.
+These user segments are typically more likely to convert than generalized audiences and are poised to play a larger role in the future.

 Summary